TITLE 16 OCCUPATIONAL AND PROFESSIONAL LICENSING

 (5) U.S. Virgin Islands.

-[16.2.6.8 NMAC - Rp, 16.2.6.8 NMAC 12/27/2022]
+[16.2.6.8 NMAC - Rp, 16.2.6.8 NMAC 12/27/2022; A, 10/22/2024]

 16.2.6.9 EXPEDITED LICENSURE APPLICATION:

-A. A candidate for expedited licensure under 61-1-31.1 NMSA 1978 must submit to the board a complete application containing all the following:
+A. A candidate for expedited licensure under Section 61-1-31.1 NMSA 1978 must submit to the board a complete application containing all the following:

-(1) a completed and signed application form;
+(1) a completed application;

 (2) proof of a current license in good standing from an eligible jurisdiction as defined in these rules;

-(3) pass a written jurisprudence examination on the state laws and rules as required by Paragraph (4) of Subsection A of 61-14A-13 NMSA 1978;
+(3) pass a written jurisprudence examination on the state laws and rules as required by Paragraph (4) of Subsection A of Section 61-14A-13 NMSA 1978;

 (4) payment of the required application fee.